-The other curve can be traced by 5 curve semilandmarks from the Metacone to the Hypocone and is called "Curve_Talon" (green spheres).
+The other curve can be traced by 5 curve semilandmarks from the Metacone to the Hypocone and is called "Curve_Talon" (green spheres in the figure below).

-Finally, we include 8 surface semilandmarks (red spheres) within the trigon around the deepest point to capture the geometry of this depression "Surface_Trigon".
+Finally, we include 8 surface semilandmarks (red spheres in the figure below) within the trigon around the deepest point to capture the geometry of this depression and call it "Surface_Trigon".

-Curve semilandmarks have to be affiliated to a predefined curve which needs to be digitised in advance by following an actual ridges on the surface.
-Surface semilandmarks have to be affiliated to a surface which is the entire surface of the dentin crown in this case.
+Curve semilandmarks have to be affiliated to a predefined curve which needs to be digitised in advance by following an actual ridge on the surface.
+Surface semilandmarks have to be affiliated to a surface which is in this case the entire surface of the dentin crown (but you could theoretically divide the surface into several patches and assign different blocks of surface semilandmarks to these different patches).

 Curve_Trigon Semilandmarks

 No. Semilandmark Location

 1 SM00001 start near the Metacone

 2 SM00002 continue in the direction of the Protocone

 3 SM00003 continue in the direction of the Protocone

 4 SM00004 continue in the direction of the Protocone

 5 SM00005 almost reached the Protocone

 6 SM00006 start near the Protocone (on its other side)

 7 SM00007 continue in the direction of the Paracone

 8 SM00008 continue in the direction of the Paracone

 9 SM00009 continue in the direction of the Paracone

 10 SM00010 almost reached the Paracone

 11 SM00011 start near the Paracone (on its other side)

 12 SM00012 continue in the direction of the Metacone

 13 SM00013 continue in the direction of the Metacone

 14 SM00014 continue in the direction of the Metacone

 15 SM00015 almost reached the Metacone

-Curve_1 alon Semilandmarks
+Curve_Ta alon Semilandmarks

 No. Semilandmark Location

 1 SM00001 start near the Metacone

 2 SM00002 continue in the direction of the Hypocone

 3 SM00003 continue in the direction of the Hypocone

 4 SM00004 continue in the direction of the Hypocone

 5 SM00005 almost reached the Hypocone

 Surface Trigon Semilandmarks

 No. Semilandmark Location

 1 SM00001 start near the Metacone

 2 SM00002 continue counterclockwise

 3 SM00003 continue counterclockwise

 4 SM00004 continue counterclockwise

 5 SM00005 continue counterclockwise

 6 SM00006 continue counterclockwise

 7 SM00007 continue counterclockwise

 8 SM00008 continue counterclockwise